 The most traditional of all cutout cookie decorating!
 This one is a bit more complicated, but you can do it.
 Here’s how.

 Mix up an easy 5-ingredient homemade icing.
 Simply stir the ingredients until smooth.
-I left out the food coloring to make things really easy—plus this way the sprinkles really pop on the cookies.
+You leave out the food coloring to make things really easy—plus this way the sprinkles really pop on the cookies.

 - 2 cups powdered sugar